RamenVentures/Operating-Manual/README.md

 #### Questions
 We ask ourselves:

 1. Who are the founders?
-Do they have the "3 Ds (Design, Development, and Distribution)"?
 2. What user niche are they trying to solve a problem for?
 3. What problem are they solving for them?
 4. Are any of our portfolio companies solving a similar problem?